conveyal/analysis-ui/docs/edit-scenario/modifications.md

 * **Bidirectional**: If this checkbox is checked, vehicles will travel in both directions along the described geometry.
 If it is left unchecked, vehicles will only travel in the direction the line is drawn (which can be useful when there are couplets or other aspects of the route that don't follow the same alignment in both directions).
 You can choose whether stops should be created automatically at a specified interval along the route, or if you will create all stops manually.
 * **Follow streets**: Make the route follow the streets.
 This only applies to segments that are actively being edited, and will not cause already drawn segments to follow the streets, allowing you to draw part of a route on street and part off-street.

 Once you have created an alignment, you need to specify when the routes run.
-You can do this by clicking <span class="btn btn-success"><i class="fa fa-plus"></i> Add timetable</span>.
-You will see this view:
+You can do this by clicking
+<br><span class="btn btn-success"><i class="fa fa-plus"></i> Add timetable</span>

+This will open options for creating and editing timetables:

 <figure>
 <img src="../img/new-timetable.png" alt="add timetable" />